Here Today, Gone Forever? Whatever Happened to Bryant 'Big Country' Reeves?

 The chubby face with the signature flattop on the cluster of posters is familiar enough to make basketball junkies and longtime locals stop and do a double take.

-Since the summer, makeshift shrines of a ghost of the NBA's past have been popping up across downtown Vancouver, Canada.
+Since the summer, makeshift shrines of a ghost of the NBA's past have been popping up across downtown Vancouver.
 They are spotted on telephone poles and construction-site barriers, sandwiched in between concert promotions.

 The caption on one of the black-and-white posters is a question, one that people in the basketball world have been asking for 17 years.